 - Student must submit an official secondary transcript to determine the college credit to be awarded.

-- Student must receive a grade of "B" or higher in the course.
+- Student must receive a grade of "B" or higher in the course AND

 For more information, contact your high school guidance counselor or the college representative listed below: